jpasqua/WebThing/README.md

 #### Implementer Settings
 * Log Level: Sets the level at which messages will be logged.
 See [Arduino-Log](https://github.com/thijse/Arduino-Log) for a description of the options.
-* Indicator LED: Configures whether there is an indicator LED on the *thing*, and if so, which pin is used.
-The user may select a specific pin, no pin, or the built-in LED.
-A related setting indicates whether the LED state is inverted (i.e. use HIGH to to turn the LED off and LOW to turn it on).

 ## Using the Library